 Welcome!
 My name is Laurie Trocheck.
 My husband Bob and I live on the outskirts of Atlanta, GA.
 Bob has been a home builder in the Atlanta area for 24 years.
 I have three wonderful sons who are my pride and joy.
 My oldest son Alex graduated from Georgia Tech and is married to Marybeth and gave me my 3rd wonderful grandson about a year ago.
 My middle son, Zack, graduated from University of Pennsylvania is married to his wife Corry who have two amazing children, Michael Blaine and Miriam.
 Corry helps me with the everything, from training pups to raising litters for me.
 Phillip, the youngest, just graduated high school and is in pursuit of the American dream.
+He is thinking that he would like to work for the Fire Department!
 I have trained horses and taught riding lessons here for the last twenty years specializing in dressage.

 My good friend Carol Dean of Southerncharmlabradoodles introduced me to the doodle world and I decided to jump in too, but with careful consideration of the many important aspects of dog breeding.
-Like horse breeding (that I have done in the past) breeding dogs should not be taken lightly.
+Like breeding horses (that I have done in the past) breeding dogs should not be taken lightly.
 With Carol's and many other breeders generous time and help I have carefully selected excellent dogs from champion show lines to start this very exciting endeavor.

 My goal is to breed the best to the best with temperament, health, conformation and wonderful families for my dogs to live with being my utmost priority.
 My girls are a part of my family and live and whelp their puppies in our home.
 I then try to do everything possible to ensure their smooth transition into a family home where they will spend a lifetime being loved.